alnaeini/CarSpeed/README.md

 ## Running the code

-First, down;apd the data folder [speedchallenge](https://github.com/commaai/speedchallenge).
-Then just run the speed_challenge.py (make sure tools.py is avaiable in the same directory).
+First, download the data folder from [speedchallenge](https://github.com/commaai/speedchallenge).
+Then just run the speed_challenge.py (make sure tools.py and data folder are avaiable in the same directory).